cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 	 Value: 5.017.839	 Add(): #10.050
 ```

 The result is almost expected by now.
-Again the concurrent case produces a wrong result and has some
+Again, the concurrent case produces a wrong result and has some
 more invocations of `updateValueFactory` - to rinse and repeat: because multiple threads have
 attempted to update the value concurrently and invoked `updateValueFactory` for each retry.

 Why does this not work?
-Because the lock _inside_ `updateValueFactory` can not prevent it
+Because the lock _inside_ `updateValueFactory` cannot prevent it
 from running multiple times for the same `AddOrUpdate()` call.
 It could protect some sort of
 invariant inside the `MutableData` instance (because it prevents executing two or more
-`updateValueFactory` at the same time), but cannot help otherwise.
+`updateValueFactory` at the same time) but cannot help otherwise.

 ### Making it work

-For example consider a value of type `List<int>`, obviously that type is mutable.
+For example, consider a value of type `List<int>`, obviously that type is mutable.
 When we add
-new values to the list it changes the current instance itself.
+new values to the list, it changes the current instance itself.

 ```
 [TestMethod]